tinakiedaisch/bait_design_from_orthologs/README.md

 done
 ```

-Remove sequences on the list with the following bash script:
+Remove sequences from the list using the following bash script:

 ```bash
 for fasta_file in *.fna; do